melezhik/outthentic-dsl/README.md

     That is it!

-    # outthentic check
+Dsl code:

     # I need one of 3 colors:

     within: color: (red|green|blue)

 Then if checks given by within statement succeed _next_ checks will be executed _in a context of_ succeeded lines:

     # but I really need a green one
     green

 The code above does follows:

-* try to validate stdout against regular expression "color: (red|green|blue)"
+* try to validate input text against regular expression "color: (red|green|blue)"

 * if validation is successful new search context is set to all _matching_ lines